ingresso-group/slate/source/includes/_availability.md

 from pyticketswitch import Client

 client = Client('demo', 'demopass')
-ticket_types, meta = client.get_availability('6IF-B0O', user_commission=True)
+ticket_types, meta = client.get_availability('6IF-B5P', user_commission=True)
 ```

 Parameter | Description
 --------- | -----------
-`add_user_commission` | Include to retrieve commission data.
-For most partners this will include user_commission only (the amount you earn per ticket).
-Some partners will also see gross_commission, which is the total commission available to be shared between Ingresso and our partner.
-By default you will see user_commission only - if you think you need to see gross_commission as well then please get in touch.
+`req_predicted_commission` | Include to retrieve commission data.
+For most partners this will include `predicted_user_commission` only (the predicted amount you earn per ticket).
+Some partners will also see `predicted_gross_commission`, which is the total commission available to be shared between Ingresso and our partner.
+By default you will see `predicted_user_commission` only - if you think you need to see `predicted_gross_commission` as well then please get in touch.

 ### Response